Eighth Crusade: Urban IV

-Latin patriarch Robert of Nantes died in 1255, having been in captivity with Louis IX during the Seventh Crusade.
+Latin patriarch Robert of Nantes died in 1254, having been in captivity with Louis IX during the Seventh Crusade.
 The new patriarch appointed by pope Alexander IV was James Pantaléon, then bishop of Verdun and later appointed as Alexander's successor, taking the name Urban IV.
 He was experienced in the Prussian Crusades, having helped negotiate the Treaty of Christburg in 1249.
-He was appointed in December 1255, and only reached Acre in the summer of 1260.
+He was appointed patriarch in December 1255, and only reached Acre in the summer of 1260.
 Consequently, the kingdom faced the continued threats from the Muslims and Mongols, as well as internal strife, without the benefit of a senior patriarch.

 Conflict over Saint Sabas

-In addition to the Muslim wars between the Mamluks and Ayyubids, and the Mongol invasions of the Levant, the Outremer had to contend with the various Italian merchants engaged in the War of Saint Sabas.
+In addition to the Muslim wars between the Mamluks and Ayyubids, and the Mongol invasions of the Levant, the Outremer states had to contend with the various Italian merchants engaged in the War of Saint Sabas.
 The three rival Italian cities of Genoa, Venice and Pisa maintained a presence in every Outremer seaport and from these, dominated Mediterranean trade.
 This commerce was equally beneficial to the Muslim emirs and both sides showed a willingness to sign treaties partially based on the fear of interrupting these sources of profit.
 Trouble between Pisa and Genoa had long been brewing and in 1250, a Genoese merchant was murdered by a Venetian, resulting in street fighting in Acre.
 When Louis finally returned home to Europe in 1254, trouble again broke out.
 In 1256, the commercial rivalry between the Venetian and Genoese merchant colonies erupted over possession of the monastery of Saint Sabas in Acre.
 The Genoese, assisted by the Pisan merchants, attacked the Venetian quarter and burned their ships, but the Venetians drove them out.

 The Venetians were then expelled from Tyre by Philip of Montfort.
 The Venetians were supported by John of Arsuf, John of Jaffa, John II of Beirut, the Knights Templar, the Teutonic Knights and the Pisans.
 The Knights Hospitaller supported the Genoese.
 In 1257, the Venetians conquered the monastery and destroyed its fortifications, although they were unable to completely expel the Genoese.
 The Genoese quarter was blockaded, who were then resupplied by the Hospitallers, whose complex was nearby.
 Philip of Montfort also sent food from Tyre.
 In August 1257, John of Arsuf tried to end the war by granting commercial rights in Acre to the Republic of Ancona, an Italian ally of Genoa, but aside from Philip of Montfort and the Hospitallers, the rest of the nobles continued to support Venice.